denisesato/InteractiveProcessDriftDetectionFW/README.md

 It is also possible to execute IPDD by the command line.
 In this case, IPDD saves the outputted information about the process drifts into the “data/output” folder.
 You have to create a virtual environment containing the dependencies of IPDD (numpy, requirements.txt, and scikit-multiflow-0.6.dev0.tar.gz)

-To run IPDD via command line you can (“wz” indicates the window size and “l” refers to the event log):
+To run IPDD via command line you can verify the parameter by running from the virtual environment: python ipdd_cli.py -h

-The following line executes Fixed IPDD using a window size of 250. python ipdd_cli.py -wz 250 -l "C:\logs\cb2.5k.xes"

-For IPDD also calculates the F-score, inform the real drifts in the “rd” parameter:

-python ipdd_cli.py -wz 250 -l "C: \logs\cb2.5k.xes" -rd 250 500 750 1000 1250 1500 1750 2000 2250

-Parameters:
--wt: Window type: t - stream of traces or e - event stream (default t)
--wu: Window unity: u - amount of traces or events, h - hours, or d – days (default u)
--wz: Window size: numeric value indicating the total of window unities for each window
--l: Event log: path and name of the event log using XES format
--rd: Real drifts: list of trace indexes from actual drifts (separated by a space), used for evaluation
+You may also check the file run_manufaturing_synthetic_experiments_CLI.py, which performed several experiments using the CLI interface.

-# Running the massive interface of IPDD (for performing several scenarios, e.g., running the same approach with different windo sizes)
+# Running the massive interface of IPDD

+If you want to perform the drift analysis using different parameters, e.g, analysing the same log with a range of window sizes, you can use the massive interface (ipdd_massive.py).

+You can check the file run_thesis_experiments_massive.py, which performed massive experiments on a dataset containing 68 event logs.